RiteshKrChauhan/BrainSpill/README.md

-# 🧠 Brainspill
+# 🧠 BrainSpill

 **An anonymous secrets sharing platform where thoughts flow freely**

-Brainspill is a modern web application that allows users to anonymously share their secrets and discover random secrets from other users.
+BrainSpill is a modern web application that allows users to anonymously share their secrets and discover random secrets from other users.
 Built with a focus on privacy and user experience, it features secure authentication, elegant design, and seamless user interactions.

 ## ✨ Features